val461/yet-another-tetris-like-game/README.md

 **5** | move down and rotate

 ## Installation
 You need to have [LÖVE](https://love2d.org/) 0.10.1 installed.
 This program may or may not work well with other versions of LÖVE.
-You also have to download [one of the files](https://github.com/Fornost461/yet-another-tetris-like-game/releases) with a `.love` extension, or the source code (LÖVE is able to run it directly, as shown in the next section).
+You also have to download [one of the files](https://github.com/Fornost461/yet-another-tetris-like-game/releases) with a `.love` extension, or the source code (LÖVE is able to run `src` directly, as shown in the next section).

 ## Launch
 Depending on your system, it may be enough to just double-click the file with a `.love` extension.
 Otherwise, you may use the command line as in the following two examples (replace the path by the appropriate one if necessary):